cheylea/flask-website-template/README.md

 # flask-website-template
-Template to use to set up any basic website using Flask
+Boilerplate code template to use to set up any basic website using Flask (with PythonAnywhere compatibility)